-The proposed technique can accurately analyze the soft error propagation probability considering masking effects on a re-convergent path and temporal masking disablement.
+The proposed technique can assess soft error propagation probability accurately considering masking effects on a reconvergent path and temporal masking disablement.
 No conventional technique considers these effects.

-A. Experimental Setup
+4.1 Experimental Setup

-The proposed technique is applied to sequential circuit benchmarks ITS 99 and ISCAS 89 for experiment.
-The circuits are synthesized using a 65 nm CMOS library.
-In this evaluation, the circuit from the erroneous flip-flop to the downstream flip-flop is extracted from the benchmark circuit because Monte Carlo simulation is difficult for sequential circuits, as described in section I. Monte Carlo simulation can evaluate the extracted circuit because it is substantially a combinational circuit.
+The proposed technique is applied to sequential circuit benchmarks ITS 99 [17] and ISCAS 89 [18] for experimentation.
+The circuits are synthesized using the e-shuttle 65 nm CMOS library provided by Fujitsu [22].
+In this evaluation, the circuit from the erroneous flip-flop to the downstream flip-flop is extracted from the benchmark circuit because it is difficult to accurately analyze sequential circuits using Monte Carlo simulation, as described in section I. Monte Carlo simulation can evaluate the extracted circuit because it is substantially a combinational circuit.
 The LMF of each node is evaluated using the correlation coefficient method (CCM) [15] because the method can evaluate LMF rapidly and accurately.
 The signal probability of primary inputs is 0.5, except for the reset and enable signal.
-If actual signal probabilities are required for primary inputs of a circuit, the signal probabilities can be got by logic simulation in advance.
 The TMF of each node is calculated using Eqs.
 (2), (3) and (4).
-We use Synopsys Design Compiler as the Static Timing Analyzer to calculate the propagation delay of gates and flip-flops. p(enable) is assumed.
+We use Synopsys Design Compiler [19] as the Static Timing Analysis tool to calculate the propagation delay of gates and flip-flops.
 Monte Carlo simulation is done using gate-level circuit annotated delay information.
 The SEU is injected randomly in the unit of 1 ps in a cycle.
 We use Monte Carlo simulation with 1,000,000 test cases for each benchmark circuit while the input vector and SEU injection timing are varied.

-B. Results
+4.2 Results